zircon-tech/cloud-ops-docs/docs/distribute-and-apply-patch-updates-to-infrastructu.md

 We can implement AWS Image Builder for automated image creation and testing, AWS Systems Manager for patch management and compliance, AWS Inspector for security assessment and vulnerability scanning, AWS Config for configuration compliance monitoring, AWS CodeBuild for automated build and testing, and AWS CodeDeploy for application deployment automation.

 **Third-Party Tools We Can Integrate:**
-We have experience integrating vulnerability scanners including Qualys, Rapid7, and Tenable.
-Configuration management can be implemented using Ansible, Chef, and Puppet.
-Container security can be enhanced using Twistlock and Aqua Security.
-Compliance tools including Chef InSpec and OpenSCAP can be integrated for compliance validation.
+We have experience integrating vulnerability scanners, configuration management tools, container security solutions, and compliance validation tools as needed.

 **Automation Frameworks:**
-We can implement infrastructure as code using Terraform and CloudFormation, CI/CD pipelines using Jenkins, GitLab CI, and GitHub Actions, and orchestration using AWS Step Functions and Ansible Tower.
+We can implement infrastructure as code using Terraform and CloudFormation, CI/CD pipelines, and orchestration using AWS Step Functions.

 #### Exemptions and Special Considerations